taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 2: Title Page.md

 4. Repeat this for the other page.
 5. Go back to the **View** dropdown menu and select **Body Pages**.
 This will return you to the standard document view with an updated bottom margin.

-> **NOTE:** Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%203:%20TOC.md) to continue to the next section on TOC proofreading, or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/READme.md) to return to the Chapter Overview.
+> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%203:%20TOC.md) to continue to the next section on TOC proofreading, or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/READme.md) to return to the chapter overview.